-The Extreme Gradient Boosting implementation of the gradient boosting offers parallel building of trees instead of sequential which reduces the time required for training over large sets of data.
+The XGBoost implementation of the gradient boosting offers parallel building of trees instead of sequential which reduces the time required for training over large sets of data.
 It also provides various options for regularization that are used to avoid overfitting.
 XGBoost can be used both for classification and regression problems.
 Starting with version 1.6, XGBoost has a native support of multi-output that is required for our model.

-The library has many hyperparameters that can be tuned for better model performance.
-We mainly tune the number of estimators and regularization parameters, such as alpha (L1 regularization term, see the description above) and gamma (minimum loss reduction required to make a further partition on a leaf node of the tree).
-We also add randomization of samples and features used in the construction of the estimators by modifying the subsample (by randomly sample the training data prior to growing trees) and the colsample\bytree (ratio of features used in constructing each tree).
-The tuned hyperparameters are discussed in detail in section 5.2.
+The library has many parameters that can be tuned for better model performance.
+We mainly tune the number of estimators and regularization parameters, such as alpha (L1 regularization term) and gamma (minimum loss reduction required to make a further partition on a leaf node of the tree).
+We also add randomization of samples and features used in the construction of the estimators by modifying subsample (random sampling of training data prior to growing trees) and colsample\bytree (ratio of features used in constructing each tree).